Random Group Generator

 Add participants and click generate to see your balanced groups appear here.

-Turn a roster into random groups or teams without spreadsheets or manual shuffling.
+Turn a full list into random groups or teams without spreadsheets or manual shuffling.

-Use Random Group Generator when the real job is to split a list into random groups or teams for class, training, workshops, sports, games, or events.
+Use this free random group generator when the job is to split a full roster into random groups or teams for class, training, workshops, sports, games, or events.

-It works as a random team generator, team generator, and group generator when you need more than one pair and want a quick result people can use right away.
+It works as a group randomizer, random team generator, and group generator when you need more than pairs and want a result people can use right away.

 How to create groups with Random Group Generator